NFT Uses: A Guide to Key Categories and Their Utility

 Gaming Assets

 The traditional gaming model is antiquated.
 You pay to rent assets that can only be used in a closed ecosystem and will never derive any utility or entertainment outside the game.
 Imagine walking into a Zara and purchasing a sweatshirt only to be told by the cashier that it can only be worn inside the store.
-That would probably be the last time you stepped inside a Zara.
+That would probably be the last time you go inside a Zara.
 Why shouldn’t gaming follow the same logic?

-In 1992, Author Neal Stephenson is credited with coining the term “metaverse” in his novel “Snow Crash” in which lifelike avatars bounced around a virtual, realistic 3D world, blurring the lines between artificial and biological existence.
+In 1992, Author Neal Stephenson is credited with coining the term “metaverse” in his novel “Snow Crash”.
+In which lifelike avatars bounced around a virtual, realistic 3D world, blurring the lines between artificial and biological existence.

 The year is 2021 and science fiction has become reality.
-With the emergence of decentralized metaverses such The Sandbox, Decentraland, and Somnium commanding a massive user base, we are beginning to witness an unprecedented cultural and societal shift wherein people are creating their digital identities and second lives in virtual environments.
+With the emergence of decentralized metaverses such The Sandbox, Decentraland, and Somnium commanding a massive user base.
+We are beginning to witness an unprecedented cultural and societal shift.
+Wherein people are creating their digital identities and second lives in virtual environments.
 Acting through your personal, customizable avatar, you are free to roam free and personalize your digital reality as you see fit.

 The Metaverse